spockbots/city/docs-source/source/edu/lessons.rst

 #.
 Conceptualize that the robot can go forward and backwards, for this
    reason the Gyro can count clockwise or counter clockwise.
-   The direction is the same as your robots direction
+   The direction is the same as your robot's direction
 #.
 Conceptualize the angle function and compare it with the Color sensor.
    The while loop with the try except deals with missing values.
 #.
 (Optional) Please change the code so that instead of looping use the last